-While the wider pressure range used for inflation of a fiber-reinforced membrane has its advantages, it also makes actuating the membrane to its critical design case without failure of either the membrane or the clamp much more difficult.
-Due to the geometry of the fiber layups designed for this paper, the elastomer towards the edges of the membrane must deform significantly more than the elastomer in the center of the sample.
-This results in unmodeled deviations from the predicted fiber pattern close to the critical case (e.g., Figure 18d) and increased stress and deformation at the clamping surface.
+more difficult.
+Owing to the geometry of the fiber layups designed for this article, the elastomer towards the edges of the membrane must deform significantly more than the elastomer in the center of the sample.
+This results in unmodeled deviations from the predicted fiber pattern close to the critical case (e.g., Figure 18(d)) and increased stress and deformation at the clamping surface.
 These stress concentrations lead to failure of the conical membranes before they can approach the critical case, but they can be mitigated in the future either by choosing a softer elastomer matrix or by modeling the stress-strain relationship within the membrane to design fiber patterns that minimize stress concentrations.

-As seen in Table 1, the volume recorded at 0% inflation pressure is 36 cm3.
+As shown in Table 1, the volume recorded at 0% inflation pressure is 36 cm.
 This is due to the clamping force that is exerted around the edge of the membrane to maintain a seal against the base.
 The clamp causes stress concentrations in the elastomer around it, resulting in a slight deformation of the membrane away from the base.

 As shown in Figure 21, the buoyancy test cylinder does not initially overshoot the depth setpoint.
 The controller gains were intentionally tuned for this behavior to avoid hitting the bottom of the testing pool.
-Also, the error and behavior past 30 s are likely due to custom flow sensor errors at low flow rates and interactions between the buoyancy test cylinder and its tether.
-Flow sensor errors can be mitigated with further revisions to the sensor geometry, and tether-induced errors will be eliminated once the buoyancy system is employed on the CephaloBot AUV.
+In addition, the error and behavior past 30 s are likely due to custom flow sensor errors at low flow rates and interactions between the buoyancy test cylinder and its tether.
+Flow sensor errors can be mitigated with further revisions to the sensor geometry, and Table 1.
+Errors between theory and experiment for each of the images shown in Figure 17.
+The ideal volume is calculated based on the image processing in Section 4.2 and is normalized to the volume of the designed critical case.
+Pressure data is normalized to the maximum tested pressure, $R^2$ values are calculated using (28), and MAE is calculated using (29).
+As the volume of the spherical membrane increases, so does its error, likely due to stress concentrations within the elastomer that prevent the membrane from deforming to the desired shape.
+The conical membrane exhibits relatively consistent, low errors, further suggesting that the most significant errors only occur near the critical fiber angle, when stress concentrations are highest for the samples presented.